HackerN64/F3DEX3/README.md

   needed to not use things which have been removed from the GBI (see GBI Changes section below).
 Use the compiler errors to guide you for what to remove;
   these removals do not affect normal game functionality.
+- Change your game engine lighting code to set the `type` field to 0 in the initialization of any directional light (`Light_t` and derived structs like `Light` or `Lightsn`).
+F3DEX3 ignores the state of the `G_LIGHTING_POSITIONAL` geometry mode bit in all display lists, meaning both directional and point lights are supported for all display lists (including vanilla).
+The light is identified as directional if `type` == 0 or point if `kc` > 0 (`kc` and `type` are the same byte).
+This change is required because otherwise garbage nonzero values may be put in the padding byte, leading directional lights to be misinterpreted as point lights.
+- Be aware that far clipping is completely removed in F3DEX3.
+Far clipping is not used in OoT or in levels in SM64; however, it is used on the SM64 title screen for the zoom-in on Mario's face, so this will look slightly different.

 ### Recommended Changes (Non-Lighting)